Exercising While On The Road

 Are you looking for ways to exercise while traveling?
 Staying healthy is important.
 No matter what you do in life, exercise can save your life.
 During a time when cardiovascular diseases are the number one cause of death globally, most of us need to start being more active.
 It’s not always easy to do depending on where you live.
 Some live full time in their RVs and travel around and feel like they don’t have access to any exercise equipment or gyms.
 The first thing I want you to remember is that you don’t necessarily have to go to a gym to get a workout, you also don’t have to lift heavy weights.
 Exercise can be as easy as biking, swimming, climbing stairs, jogging or even walking.
 According to the American Heart Association, 30 minutes a day five days a week will improve your heart health which leads to a reduced risk of heart disease.
 To exercise while traveling is just as important as exercising while not traveling.

-What I want to share with you today is the portable exercise equipment you can use if you’re tired of just walking or running and want to do something different.
+What I want to share with you today is the portable fitness gear you can use if you’re tired of just walking or running and want to do something different.
 Maybe you’re the kind of traveler that stays in hotels and need something you can use indoors.
 It will be a mix of all different types of equipment.

 Note: Scroll left/right on tablets and phones